FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 4.4-1 Laser tracking sensor IP configuration

 .. important::
-	Before using the sensor function, it is necessary to establish the corresponding tool coordinate system first, and apply the established tool coordinate system during program teaching.
+	1. Before using the sensor function, it is necessary to establish the corresponding tool coordinate system first, and apply the established tool coordinate system during program teaching.
 The welder function is usually used with sensors.
+	2. The maximum difference of the sensor is the maximum deviation between the laser scanning weld position at the previous moment and the current moment, the range is [0~10], the unit is mm, and the recommended value is 4.

 **Step2**：Calibration sensor reference point.